jblindsay/whitebox-tools/readme.txt

 * Release Notes: *
 ******************

+Version 0.1X.X (XX-XX-2019)
+- Added support for reading and writing the BigTIFF format.
+This has resulted in numerous changes throughout the codebase as a reuslt of significant modification of ByteOrderReader and addition of ByteOrderWriter.
+This change has touched almost every one of the raster format encoders/decoders.

 Version 0.16.0 (24-05-2019)
 - Added the MergeLineSegments and SphericalStdDevOfNormals tools.
 - Fixed a bug with reading LAS files with point records with extra bytes.
 Previously, the LAS decoder